-Head over to The Alimental Sage to grab the recipe.
-There’s an interview and a bit more about the book, too.
+There’s an interview on The Alimental Sage website featuring the cake and a bit more about the book, too.

 The recipe for this cake and 179 more refined sugar-free recipes, all with gluten-free options and adapatble to other common dietary lifestyles is also in my cookbook.

 To make the donuts, use a donut pan and bake for 15 minutes then cool before icing…